Is this you?

 • Seek relief from neck, shoulder, or back discomfort

-Some are returning to yoga after years away.
+Most desire a yoga practice that meets them where they are Some are returning to yoga after years away.
 Others are discovering it for the first time.
 What they share is a desire for practices that make sense in their bodies now.

 A Different Kind of Yoga Experience